duftunddu/duftunddu/README.md

 # Meta

+> ## (Used to) Provide AI-powered personalized fragrance reviews and recommendations.

+<br/>

 I went from providing reviews on YouTube, to automating the entire process.
 This was my FYP, and my 2nd project using laravel.

-<br/>

 Independently created, modified, tested, and maintained the code.
 Trained and deployed the AI model on minimal data that I gathered myself.
 Covid killed the perfume side completely, and with it, this project.

-> ## Provides AI-powered personalized fragrance reviews and recommendations.

 <br/>